Pankaj3112/NackClone/README.md

 # Nack Clone

 Clone of a Natural Nutrition and Supplement company's website named Nack.
+This project was built using Html, Css, and Javascript.
+Did not use any frameworks or libraries.

 ## Features

 - Cross platform
-- Carousel with Navigation
 - Infinite wrapped Carousel with navigation buttons
 - Micro transitions and effects
+- Fully responsive
+- Mobile friendly